-The purpose of Norfolk State University’s financial aid program is to provide assistance to eligible students who, without such aid, would be unable to attend the University.
-Aid is awarded on the basis of financial need and or merit.
-Types of aid include scholarships, grants, loans, and employment.
+The purpose of Norfolk State University’s financial aid program is to provide financial resources to eligible students who, without such aid, would be unable to attend the University.
+Aid is awarded based on financial need and/or merit.
+Types of aid include scholarships, grants, loans, and student employment.

-The University offers a number of awards each year to eligible returning students and to students who have been accepted for admission.
+The University offers several awards each year to eligible new and returning students.
 Some of these awards are available only to Virginia residents while others are awarded without regard to state residency.

-Generally, students must be enrolled at least half-time, matriculating in a degree-seeking program or certification, and be in good academic standing in order to be eligible for financial assistance.
+Generally, students must be enrolled at least half-time, matriculating in a degree-seeking program or teacher certification, meet satisfactory academic standards, and meet the eligibility requirements of the award.
 However, certain programs require a student to maintain a full-time status, and certain programs award assistance to less than half-time students.

-An entering student must be accepted for admission before receiving a financial aid award offer.
-Award notifications are sent via mail for new students and MyNSU for returning students beginning in April.
+An entering student must be accepted for admission to the University prior to receiving a financial aid award offer.
+Award notifications are sent via mail for new students and MyNSU for returning students beginning in late February to early March of each award year.

 The NSU priority deadline for completing the FAFSA is March 15.
 Financial aid is awarded on an annual basis.
-Students must complete the FAFSA each year in order to be considered for financial aid.
-Students must reapply for financial aid each year and continue to meet eligibility criteria.
+Students must complete the FAFSA each year to be considered for federal, state, and/or various institutional aid types.
+Students must also continue to meet eligibility criteria.

-Once the FAFSA is received and processed, the Department of Education will provide the applicant with a Student Aid Report (SAR).
-NSU will receive an Institutional Student Information Record (ISIR) if the student has provided the NSU Federal School Code (003765).
+The U. S. Department of Education will provide the applicant with a Student Aid Report (SAR).
+NSU will receive an Institutional Student Information Record (ISIR) if the student indicated NSU’s Federal School Code (003765) on the FAFSA.
 These reports will include the student’s Expected Family Contribution (EFC).
-The EFC is calculated using a standard formula established by Congress, and is used as a measure of a family’s financial ability to contribute to educational expenses.
+The EFC is calculated using a standard formula established by the U.S. Department of Education and is used as a measure of a family’s financial ability to contribute to educational expenses.
 The Financial Aid Office will use this number to construct a financial aid package.

 Undergraduate and graduate students may be considered for financial assistance based on the number of credit hours enrolled for each term.
-If enrolled less than full-time, aid may be pro-rated based on reduced cost of attendance.
-If enrolled less than half-time, generally only undergraduate students with Pell eligibility may be considered for assistance.
+If enrolled less than full-time, cost of attendance and aid may be pro-rated.

 For financial aid purposes, enrollment status is based on the following listed information.